 The Bauer Vapor 2X line entered the market as one of the more expensive pad options for goalies.
 Then, Bauer changed the game and started to allow digital printing for everybody.
 As it stands, these pads perform just as well if not better (depending on who you ask) as the other top pads on the market.

 CCM E Flex 4

-I think that the E Flex 4 is truly the best all around setup, if you want to buy a matching, complete set.
+I think that the E Flex 4 is truly one of the best all around setups, if you want to buy a matching, complete set.
 Bauer’s glove improved quite a bit from the 2S to the 2X, but it’s not quite as good as the 590 break made famous by Lefevre (CCM).
 More on that another day.